Instructions on how to cook chickpeas in the slow cooker, or crock pot, and tips on adding salt and whether you need to pre-soak the beans.

 - 📌 Important Note:

-- 📇 Recipes with Chickpeas
+- 📇 Recipes for Cooked Chickpeas

-- How to Cook Chickpeas in the Slow Cooker or Crockpot (Recipe)
+- How to Cook Chickpeas in the Slow Cooker or Crockpot

 📝 Ways to Cook Chickpeas (Garbanzo Beans)

-The biggest difference between the various methods for cooking dried chickpeas is the amount of time it takes.
+The biggest difference between the various methods for cooking chickpeas is the amount of time it takes.

 #1.
 Slow Cooker or Crock Pot

-- Cooking dried chickpeas in the slow cooker isn't the fastest way to cook chickpeas, but it may be the easiest.
+- Cooking chickpeas in the slow cooker isn't the fastest way to cook dried chickpeas, but it may be the easiest.

 #2.
 Stovetop Chickpeas (or in the oven)